-Reports are already coming into the office about damaging thrips populations in newly emerging cotton.
+With the recent cooler temperatures and slow growth, there are concerns about damaging thrips populations in cotton.
 Thrips generally are not considered a serious pest of cotton, except in years when favorable growing conditions permit early planting.
 Heavy thrips infestations will occur if plants have emerged before wheat or other small grains mature.
 Mature thrips often move into stands of succulent cotton seedlings, causing curled and misshapen leaves.
 Thrips infestations vary from field to field and from year to year and should be dealt with accordingly.
 Thrips are small, approximately one-sixteenth inch in length.
 The color varies according to species.
-It may be similar to the color of wheat straw, yellow, lack, or light brown.
+It may be similar to the color of wheat straw, yellow or light brown.